trevorackerman/trailsy/README.md

 ## Copyright
 This fork complies with the same copyright notice as derived from the original project.
 This project does not use Code for America and its contributors to promote or endorse other products.

+## Licensing
+This project is licensed under a BSD 3-clause license, which can be found [here](./License.md)